-The U.S. correctional system houses more than 2 million pretrial and sentenced inmates across more than 1,900 state and federal prisons, 200 Immigration and Customs Enforcement (ICE) detention facilities, and 3,100 jails, according to the Bureau of Justice Statistics.
-These inmates represent a unique population with wide-spanning medical needs, including treatment for drug withdrawal, mental health disorders, self-destructive behavior, and infectious diseases.
+The U.S. correctional system houses almost 2 million people in approximately 1,600 state and federal prisons, 2,850 local jails, 1,500 juvenile correctional facilities, 190 immigration detention facilities, and 80 Indian country jails, as well as in civil commitment centers, military prisons, U.S. territory prisons, and psychiatric hospitals, according to official data gathered by the Prison Policy Initiative.
+Moreover, about 10% of people incarcerated in the United States are ages 55 and older.
+Incarcerated people represent a unique and complex population with wide-spanning medical needs, including requiring treatment for drug withdrawal, mental health disorders, self-destructive behavior, and infectious diseases.

 Correctional Nurse Job Description

-Correctional nurses treat a wide spectrum of medical conditions, spanning from the common cold to autoimmune disorders.
+Correctional nurses play a vital role in maintaining the physical and mental health of incarcerated individuals.
+They provide care for a wide spectrum of medical and mental health conditions, spanning the common cold to autoimmune disorders.
 In some instances, correctional nurses may need to provide emergency care.
-Although a correctional nurse’s job duties may vary based on the inmate population they work with, common tasks and responsibilities include:

-- Performing physical assessments of newly detained inmates and inmates who have recently been transferred from another facility
+- Performing physical assessments of newly detained individuals and those who have recently been transferred from another facility

 - Administering daily medications to ensure compliance